Domestic anti-capitalist terrorist group, founded by Donald DeFreeze in 1973

 The SLA gained more notoriety in 1974 by kidnapping Patricia Hearst, granddaughter of William Randolf Hearst.
 She later testified that she was raped and kept in a closet for months, and was eventually indoctrinated into the group.
 While in captivity, she took the name "Tania" and helped the SLA in several bank robberies and other activities.

 For several months the group continued to rob banks and plant car bombs under police vehicles.
 In April 1975, members of the SLA shot and killed a 42-year-old mother of four named Myrna Opsahl during a California bank robbery.
 Reflecting on the murder, trigger-woman Emily Harris said: "Oh, she's dead, but it doesn't really matter.
 She was a bourgeois pig anyway.
 Her husband is a doctor."
-In September of that year, Hearst, William and Emily Harris, and Yoshimura were arrested.
+In September of that year, William and Emily Harris, Patricia Hearst, and Yoshimura were arrested.

 Kathleen Soliah fled to Minneapolis, Minnesota, where she went underground under the alias Sara Jane Olson in 1977.
 She met Fred Peterson in 1979 and married him in 1980.
 Together they had three daughters.
 Finally tracked down by the FBI in 1999, Soliah, now a “soccer mom” living exactly the bourgeois life the SLA once denounced, was arrested and brought to trial for her long-ago crimes of explosives possession and attempted murder.
 Patricia Hearst's testimony helped convict Soliah, who was sentenced to serve 20 years to life in prison (a sentence that was later reduced to 14 years).